-Every country or region or continent is defined by the people and their cultures and traditions.
-Cultural tours are therefore a must.
+Countries are defined by the people and their cultures and traditions.
+Cultural tours are therefore a must whilst on a safari.
 Therefore, the world and planet earth is diverse when it comes to cultures and tradition.
 Uganda and Rwanda are no exception, therefore cultural tours and safaris are possible.
 Learn more about the cultures and traditions of Uganda and Rwanda our primary safari destinations.

 Uganda is also spiritually diverse, where by all religions and beliefs ae well represented in the country.
 However, some of the common spiritual beliefs that are highly represented. include; the Catholics, protestants, muslim’s, Adventists, and Pentecostals to mention but a few.

 Despite the diverse cultures of the people of Uganda, Uganda is known to be the most hospital country in the world.
 They are welcoming and always have a smile on their faces to visitors.

 The Kabaka’s palace, the national museum, the Toro palace, Karamoja region, and the Kabaka’s coronation site to mention but a few.